-The Southeast Region Career & Technology Center maintains a firm policy prohibiting all forms of discrimination based of sex.
+The Southeast Region Career & Technology Center maintains a firm policy prohibiting all forms of discrimination based on sex.
 Sexual harassment against students or employees is sex discrimination.
-All persons are to be treated with respect and dignity.
+All people are to be treated with respect and dignity.
 Sexual advances or other forms of personal harassment by any person, male or female, which create an intimidation, hostile or offensive environment, will not be tolerated under any circumstances.

-Complainant

-Student

-Employee

-Home Address

-Home Phone

-School attending/employed at

-Work Phone Date of alleged incident (s)

-Name of person(s) you believe sexually harassed I you:

 List any witnesses that were present:

 Where did the incident(s) occur?

-Describe the incident(s) as clearly as possible, incomes used, any verbal statements (i.e. threats, requadditional pages if necessary). •
+Describe the incident(s) as clearly as possible, including such thins as what force, if any was used, any verbal statements (i.e. threats, requests, demands, etc.) (attach additional pages if necessary).

-The complaint is filed based on the honest belief has sexually harassed me.
-I hereby certify that th complaint is true, correct, and complete to the best e information I have provided in the

-Complainant Signature Date
+Complainant Signature

-Received by Date
+Received by